 23. Frozen Meals

 Your sleep is probably very precious to you — as it should be.
 Those eight hours are your recharge time, and a good set of blackout curtains will help you make the most of your time in the sack.
-Instead of dropping anywhere from $16 to $32 dollars on a set of room-darkening window panels at Bed Bath and Beyond, head to Walmart and grab their Mainstays-branded version for a mere $6.
+Instead of dropping anywhere from $16 to $32 dollars on a set of room-darkening window panels at Bed Bath and Beyond, head to Walmart and grab their Mainstays-branded version for under $10.

 25. Wall Art

 Everyone wants to spruce up their living space.
-Instead of dropping a mint at a fancy home decor store like Pier 1 Imports, head to your local Target for the same decor flair at a smaller price.
-Check out their trendy art deco wall pieces for under $20 — plus, they often run serious sales like the 25 percent off all home goods sale running right now.
+Instead of dropping a mint at a fancy home decor store like Crate & Barrel, head to your local Target for the same decor flair at a smaller price.
+Check out their trendy art deco wall pieces — plus, they often run serious sales like the 25 percent off all home goods sale running right now.

 27. Power Tools